Open-Markets-Initiative/Directory/Organizations/Eurex/Protocols/Eobi.md

-## Eobi: Enhanced Order Book Interface
+## Eobi: Eurex T7 Order Book Market Data

-Binary market data protocol providing order-by-order depth of book data from the Eurex T7 trading platform for derivatives and cash equity instruments.
+Binary market data feed publishing the full unnetted order book and trade events for derivatives traded on the Eurex T7 platform via Ip multicast.

 ### Overview

-Eobi (Enhanced Order Book Interface) is Deutsche Boerse's high-performance market data feed for the T7 trading platform, delivering order-level book transparency for Eurex derivatives and Xetra/Boerse Frankfurt cash equities.
-The protocol disseminates every individual order add, modify, and delete event in the central order book, providing the most granular view of market microstructure available from T7.

-Eobi offers full order-by-order depth showing individual order priority and queue position, which is critical for participants requiring precise book reconstruction.
-The feed also includes execution summaries, trade reports, instrument status changes, and product-level statistics.
-Eobi operates alongside the aggregate Emdi (Enhanced Market Data Interface) and provides a superset of information by exposing individual order identifiers and their lifecycle events.
+Eobi is the Eurex Enhanced Order Book Interface, the market data feed for the Eurex T7 platform.
+It publishes the complete unnetted order book including every visible order event, enabling subscribers to reconstruct the full depth of book for every listed instrument.
+The feed also carries trade messages, auction events, and reference data.

+Messages are disseminated over Ip multicast as a sequenced stream with per-packet sequence numbers for gap detection.
+Complementary Tcp services provide book snapshot recovery for subscribers joining mid-day and retransmission of messages lost on the multicast feed, covering the full reliability path for the T7 market data product.

 ### Transport

-Udp multicast delivery on dedicated market data network infrastructure.
-Messages are organized by product partition and disseminated on separate multicast groups.
-Sequence numbers enable gap detection, and snapshot feeds provide periodic full book state for recovery.
+Udp multicast for real-time delivery of incremental order book updates, trade messages, and reference data with per-packet sequence numbers for gap detection.
+Tcp for the T7 retransmission and snapshot services used by subscribers to recover missed multicast messages or initialise book state.

 ### Key Characteristics

-- **Order-by-order depth** - Individual order visibility with priority and queue position
+- **Full unnetted book** - Every visible order event for complete depth of book reconstruction
-- **T7 platform** - Market data from Eurex derivatives and cash equity matching engines
+- **T7 platform** - Native market data interface for the Eurex T7 trading system
-- **Full order lifecycle** - Add, modify, delete, and execution events for every order
-- **Product partitioned** - Data organized by product partition on separate multicast groups
-- **Execution summaries** - Aggregated match event information at trade completion
+- **Multicast delivery** - Real-time Udp multicast distribution of the market data stream
-- **Snapshot recovery** - Periodic full book state dissemination for gap recovery
+- **Snapshot service** - Tcp book snapshots for mid-day initialisation
+- **Retransmission** - Tcp service for recovery of missed multicast messages
+- **Trade messages** - Executed trade events published alongside the order book stream
+- **Reference data** - Instrument definitions integrated with the feed
-- **Instrument status** - Trading state changes and auction phase notifications
+- **Derivatives** - Futures and options listed on Eurex